jamescottrill/gtm-container-injector/readme.md

 ### 3. Create the logic

-Cookie consent tools can work in one of two ways: All or Nothing OR Pick n Mix.
+Cookie consent tools can work in one of two ways: All or Nothing __OR__ Pick n Mix.
+Both of these will work with this method, you just need slightly more work with Pick n Mix.

 To trigger the GTM containers to load, you will need:

   1. An event when a user accepts cookies.